An adorable little angle. By "little," of course we mean "smaller than 90 degrees in measure."

 The conjoined twins of the geometry world.
 Adjacent angles always share a vertex and a side.

 The corner of empty space between two lines, rays, or segments that share a point.
 Usually, angles are measured in degrees (and most of them have at least a bachelor's degree).

-Split in two.
+Split in two parts of equal size.
 We can say that an angle is bisected, a segment is bisected, or that the Dakotas are bisected.

 Something that splits another thing in half.
-Like a ray being an angle bisector, or a point bisecting a line segment, or a chainsaw bisecting a zombie.
+Like a ray being an angle bisector, a segment bisecting another segment, or a chainsaw bisecting a zombie.

 Used to describe points that are all on the same line.

 Two wrongs don't make a right, but two complementary angles do.
 They're two angles that add up to 90° exactly.

 Exactly equal in measure or identical. #twinsies

 Used to describe lines or points that are all on the same plane.

 A formula that calculates distances based on the coordinates we plug into it.
 It takes the form of this lovely thing: